guigolab/biogenome-portal/README.md

 - THREADS=2
 - JWT_SECRET_KEY=secret_restKey --> key used to encrypt the JWT token of the admin area

-- PROJECT_ACCESSION=PRJNA533106 --> the INSDC bioproject accession of the root bioproject
+- PROJECT_ACCESSION=PRJNA533106 --> the INSDC bioproject accession of the root bioproject that will be used to start tracking the submission progresses of it through cronjobs.
 - PROJECTS= --> the list of project which name is present in the project name field of the published biosample metadata, it must be composed by {PROJECT_NAME}_{BIOPROJECT_ACCESSION}: ex: ERGA_PRJEB43510

 - ROOT_NODE=2759 --> the NCBI taxonomic identifier of the root node